clux/topiary/Readme.md

 ````

 ## Example
-`tree` is the recursively structured tree structured recursively with `recurseName`,
+`tree` is the tree structured recursively with `recurseName` as the key to recurse into.
-i.e. with `recurseName = 'deps'` the tree printed above can look like this:
+I.e. with `recurseName = 'deps'` the tree printed above can look like this:

 ````javascript
 var tree = {